sero-dev/card-game/README.md

 Follow me on [Twitter](https://twitter.com/sero_dev) and [Instagram](https://instagram.com/sero_dev), to message me for more information.

 ### Things to Do
-- Nothing at the moment
+- Finish coding the implementation for Player.cpp
+- Complete documentation of all methods in Player.h and Player.cpp